joanskenderi/ObWiz/README.md

 ObWiz is a resume-building wizard that guides users step-by-step to create a polished, professional resume effortlessly.

+## Setup Environment Variables

+Rename the `.env.example` file to `.env`, then update it with your configuration values.

 ## Setup `api`

 Go to app directory